 Chief Technology Officer, Utillix

 Connor Hughes has extensive experience in building and scaling high performing teams in startup and enterprise environments in Australian and European firms.
-He loves challenging the orthodoxy and provides the often missing link between technology and business to deliver entrepreneurial high quality digital services that innovate and disrupt.
+He loves challenging the orthodox and providing the often missing link between technology and business to deliver entrepreneurial high quality digital services that innovate and disrupt.
 As CTO with Utillix, Connor is passionate about removing the obstruction from construction.
 Connor lives in Sydney’s Bondi where he enjoys the aquatic life and for his latest challenge is competing in the Coolangatta Gold in October.

 Founder, Axis Energy